Cafe-style coffee at home

 If you're looking for a simple froth, you can also use a French press.
 Measure your heated milk (which should be around 65C) into your French press.

-Make sure the milk level is higher than the steel filter at its lowest point.
+Please make sure the milk level is higher than the steel filter at its lowest point.
 Pump the plunger up and down quickly to create air bubbles in the heated milk.

 Latte Art

-A basic design can be created by pouring an espresso into the bottom of a round cup, and then adding a small amount of steamed milk.
+A basic design can be created by pouring an espresso into the bottom of a round cup and then adding a small amount of steamed milk.

 Swirl the espresso and milk together.
 Pour more of your milk slowly and evenly from fairly high, and then move the milk closer to the cup as you finish.
 Here's a video of our founder James creating some gorgeous latte art: As you can see, this is a pretty difficult technique to master.
 Here are some tips that might help you create that perfect pour:

 • Pay attention to the temperature of your milk.
-You'll want it to be between 55 - 62C.
-While you can go as low as 50C, make sure to never go above 70C.
-This will boil the milk and destroy any micro-bubbles.
+You'll want it to be between 55 - 62 °C. In contrast, you can go as low as 50 °C, but never go above 70 °C. This will boil the milk, destroying any microbubbles.

 • Pour into the centre of the espresso.
 You'll want to have as large a canvas as possible, and hitting the sides of the cup will immediately destroy any design.